hellonathanchung/herschmersch-frontend/README.md

-#HerschMersch

-##Description:
+# HerschMersch

+## Description:
-- HerschMersch is a stock market tracking application allowing users to analyze market sentiment, manage and create a portfolio, and create posts regarding stocks.
+- HerschMersch is a stock market tracking application allowing users to:
+1. Create and delete stocks within a portfolio to track stocks
+2. View market sentiment from several news articles
+3. See total gain and loss on stocks through graphs
+4. Create, update, and delete posts regarding stocks they own.

+## Installation
 To install:
-- Clone the repository for the frontend and backend (https://github.com/hellonathanchung/herschmersch-backend)
+- Clone the repository for the frontend and [backend] (https://github.com/hellonathanchung/herschmersch-backend)
+### Backend
 - run `npm install` and `npm start`
+- `bundle install` in the terminal.
+- Run `sudo service postgresql start` before starting
+- Run `rails db:migrate` in the terminal.
+- Run `rails db:seed` in the terminal for testing data.
+- Run `rails s` to begin server and navigate to your browser 'localhost:3000' (or the server you are running) to view the website!

+### Frontend
+- Clone the repository for the frontend
+- Run `npm install` and `npm start`